groupdocs-merger/GroupDocs.Merger-Products/content/merger/python-net/extract/epub.en.md

         ```python {style=abap}
         import groupdocs.merger as gm

-        # Initialize the Merger with the source XLSX document
+        # Initialize GroupDocs.Merger with the source document
-        with gm.Merger("file_1.xlsx") as merger:
+        with gm.Merger("document.epub") as merger:

+            # Specify the pages to extract
+            extractOptions = gm.domain.options.ExtractOptions([2])

-            # Merge the document with another selected file
+            # Execute the extraction process
-            merger.join("file_2.xlsx")
+            merger.extract_pages(extractOptions)

-            # Save the final merged document to a preferred location
+            # Save the extracted pages as a new file
-            merger.save("result.xlsx")
+            merger.save("result.epub")
         ```

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Comprehensive document merging capabilities"
+  title: "Advanced document processing"
-  description: "GroupDocs.Merger for Python via .NET is optimized for handling a wide variety of document formats, offering extensive features for managing business documents."
+  description: "GroupDocs.Merger for Python via .NET provides a wide range of tools to manage over 50 popular business file formats."
-  image: "/img/merger/features_combine.webp" # 500x500 px
+  image: "/img/merger/features_extract.webp" # 500x500 px
-  image_description: "Core functionalities of GroupDocs.Merger"
+  image_description: "Key features of GroupDocs.Merger"
   features:
     # feature loop
-    - title: "Merge multiple document types"
+    - title: "Merge multiple file formats"
-      content: "Easily combine PDFs, Word files, presentations, spreadsheets, images, and other document types.
-Define specific page ranges to customize the merge process."
+      content: "Combine PDFs, Word documents, PowerPoint slides, Excel spreadsheets, images, and archives into a single document with flexible options."

     # feature loop
-    - title: "Modify and organize document pages"
+    - title: "Manage document pages"
-      content: "Rearrange pages, delete unwanted sections, or swap pages to create well-structured documents tailored to your needs."
+      content: "Easily reorder, move, or remove pages to structure your documents efficiently."

     # feature loop
-    - title: "Customize page layout and orientation"
+    - title: "Modify page layout"
-      content: "Rotate pages to any desired angle and adjust page orientation between landscape and portrait for various file types."
+      content: "Rotate pages to any angle or switch between portrait and landscape orientation as needed."

     # feature loop
-    - title: "Extract and save specific document pages"
+    - title: "Extract selected pages"
-      content: "Select particular pages from a document and save them as a separate file, ensuring easy access and organization."
+      content: "Choose and extract only the pages you need, saving them as a new document."

   code_samples_ext:
     # code sample ext loop
-    - title: "Merge selected pages from different document formats"
+    - title: "Extract specific pages from a document"
       content: |
-        This example demonstrates how to merge XLSX files while selecting specific pages from documents in other formats.
+        This example shows how to extract a selected range of pages from a EPUB file and save them as a separate document.
       code:
         title: "JavaScript"
         content: |
           ```python {style=abap}
           import groupdocs.merger as gm

-          # Define the path of the main document
+          # Specify the file path of the source document
-          with gm.Merger("file_1.xlsx") as merger:
+          with gm.Merger("file_1.epub") as merger:

-              # Configure options to include specific pages
+              # Set options to extract only even-numbered pages within a range
-              joinOptions12 = gm.domain.options.PageJoinOptions(1, 2)
-              joinOptions34 = gm.domain.options.PageJoinOptions(3, 4)

-              # Merge the primary file with selected pages from another document
-              merger.join("file_2.docx", joinOptions12)
-              merger.join("file_3.xlsx", joinOptions34)
+              rangeMode = gm.domain.options.RangeMode.EVEN_PAGES
+              extractOptions = gm.domain.options.ExtractOptions(1, 3, rangeMode)

+              # Perform the extraction operation
+              merger.extract_pages(extractOptions)

-              # Save the final document in the desired location
+              # Save the extracted pages as a new file
-              merger.save("result.xlsx");
+              merger.save("result.epub");
           ```
         platform: "nodejs-java"
         copy_title: "Copy"